lzapffe/ds_labs/lab-06.md

   of having a legend.
 - It is a little hard to know exactly what the graphs show, since it isn’t explained well.
 However, it seems like the filled-line graph and pie chart is showing the same information, which seems unnecessary.
-I might make both, but I would think only one of them would be needed.
+  Only one graph should be needed.
 - I would also test out flipping the axes for the filled-line graph, since it is a little hard to read the country names when they are tilted.
-- Not have more colored area that countries.
+- Lastly, I would not have more colored area that countries.
 The pie charts have 6 countries, but maybe 30 different sections.
-Are the country data divided into several categories?
-In that case, it should be collapsed into just one data point per country.
+That isn’t clear.

 ``` r
 fisheries <- read_csv("data/fisheries.csv")